sm-m-1/todo-list/readme.md

-To do app in go lang with several features
+To do app in Golang with several basic features
-- authentication based on username and password
+- authentication based on username and password.
+The authentication uses salting and hashing.
+Implementation uses bcrypt library.
 - session based authentication with postgress DB.
 Supports distributed architecture.
-- basic crud operations
+- users can create a to do list and manage it.

-steps
+steps to run this app locally.

 0. run the go server with `go run main.go`